Competition is tough on LinkedIn, and you may need some tricks to stand out.

 - Create a powerful profile – it’ll serve as your elevator pitch

-Being able to craft a LinkedIn profile, one that attracts attention, means having the ability to write the right things on your page.
+Being able to craft a LinkedIn profile that attracts attention means having the ability to write the right things on your page.
 Your profile will catapult your connections with the right people.
 In the end, it will help you land your most sought-after job.

-These ten tips are just the starting point of building an excellent LinkedIn profile.
+These ten tips are the starting point for building an excellent LinkedIn profile.
 Ultimately, you need to remember that YOU are the magic formula.
 Everyone has equal chances of getting discovered on LinkedIn but showing a unique career journey will make recruiters read more about you.